sschertz/appstore-alexa-docs/test.md

 - [download](#download-subcommand)
 - [upload](#upload-subcommand)

 #### download subcommand

 Downloads code for the specified lambda function to an optional specified destination.
 `download` call format:

 `$ ask lambda download [-f|--function <functionName>] [-d|--dest <destPath>]`

-**Parameters**
+**Options**
 <dl>
 <dt>--function, -f</dt>
 <dd>Optional.
 The Lambda function's name.
 If this option is not set, the download operation will display a list of Lambda functions for the configured account, and you can choose one from a numbered list.</dd>
+<dt>--dest, -d</dt>
+<dd>Optional.
+Specifies the download destination for the Lambda function.
+If not set the Lambda is downloaded to the current working directory. </dd>
 </dl>

---dest, -d

-:   Optional.
-Specifies the download destination for the Lambda function.
-If not set the Lambda is downloaded to the current working directory.

 #### upload subcommand